jeneesmith1/structure-csv/readme.md

 # About this Project

-This was a part of a case study for the Readily team.

-<mark> The goal is to map the data from a CSV that health auditors might use into a structured CSV for the Readily product. </mark>
+<mark> The goal is to map the data from a CSV that health auditors might use into a structured CSV. </mark>

 I created this script using a combination of documentation, my own abilities, and Gemini to assist in this project.